Frequently asked questions

 An LRS does not require an LMS and they perform different functions.
 However, an LRS without the additional management and content hosting capability of an LMS is of more limited and specialised use.
 The Agylia LMS includes an integrated LRS.

 SCORM stands for the Shareable Content Object Reference Model.
 It has been the defacto technical standard for the online delivery of eLearning courses for many years.
 By using SCORM compliant eLearning you can create eLearning courses that can be hosted on any SCORM compliant LMS and you can track user interactions with this learning; such as course completions, answers to assessment questions and overall scores.

-SCORM is gradually being superseded and replaced by the Experience API, formerly known as “Tin Can”.
+SCORM is gradually being superseded and replaced by the Experience API (Tin Can) standard.
 If you are choosing an LMS make sure that it can support both SCORM (for legacy materials) and Experience API for the future.

-You can think of the Experience API (formerly known as project “Tin Can”) as “next generation SCORM” or SCORM for a modern, disconnected, mobile-oriented world.
+You can think of the Experience API (Tin Can) as “next generation SCORM” or SCORM for a modern, disconnected, mobile-oriented world.